0chain/zboxcli/README.md

 #### download
 Use download command to download your own or a shared file.
       --allocation string     Allocation ID
-      --authticket string     Auth ticket fot the file to download if you dont own it --localpath string      Local path of file to download --lookuphash string     The remote lookuphash of the object retrieved from the list
+      --commit                 pass this option to commit the metadata transaction --authticket string     Auth ticket fot the file to download if you dont own it --localpath string      Local path of file to download --lookuphash string     The remote lookuphash of the object retrieved from the list